-Tuition and fees for a typical class (creditbearing lecture class delivered in a classroom) are \$112.20 per credit in 2009-10, not including books or other supplies.
+Tuition and fees for a typical class (creditbearing lecture class delivered in a classroom) are \$117.05 per credit in 2010-11, not including books or other supplies.
 Fees vary depending on type of class (lab, clinical, non-credit, or online) and degree program.
-Non-resident tuition is an additional \$50.70 per credit.
+Non-resident tuition is an additional \$53.00 per credit.
 See next column for Minnesota and Michigan reciprocity agreements.

 An estimate of each semester's program cost for each degree program is online.
-The Wisconsin Technical College System Board will set fees for 2010-11 after this publication goes to press; for more specific cost information, please visit my.NWTC or contact the Student Finance Office at (920) 498-6816 or (888) 385-6982, extension 6816.
+The Wisconsin Technical College System Board will set fees for 2011-12 after this publication goes to press; for more specific cost information, please visit my.NWTC or call (920) 498-5444 or (800) 422-6982, ext.
+5444.